Birding in the boreal

 Songbird central

 While many visitors often remark at the amount of biting insects that also call the boreal home, this is part of the reason that the boreal forest is a real “songbird factory,” being the summer home of millions of warblers, flycatchers, vireos and others that come here to raise their young.
-These are the same birds that we see during migration in southern Ontario, except they are here to stay for several months.

 Red-eyed Vireo